awsdocs/aws-cdk-guide/doc_source/get_context_var.md

 # Get a Value from a Context Variable<a name="get_context_var"></a>

-You can specify a context variable either as part of a CDK Toolkit command, or in a **context** section of `cdk.json`\.
+You can specify a context variable either as part of a CDK Toolkit command, or in `cdk.json`\.

 To create a command line context variable, use the **\-\-context** \(**\-c**\) option of a CDK Toolkit command, as shown in the following example\.